How PR Firms Manage Media and Influencer Credentials Across Client Events

 The ROI Argument

-Client retention: Clients notice when credentialing runs smoothly.
-A professional, branded process reflects well on your firm.
+Client reporting: Clients notice when credentialing runs smoothly.
+A professional, branded process reflects well on your firm and makes reporting easier after the event.